Abacavir Sulfate - Uses, Dosage, Warnings, and Side Effects

 Warnings and Precautions:

-• Regular visits to the doctor are crucial to ensure that the medication is working effectively.
-The doctor may perform blood tests to check for any adverse effects.
+• Regular visits to your doctor are crucial to ensure that the medication is working effectively.
+Your doctor may order blood tests to check for any adverse effects.

 • Do not use this medicine if a person is already taking other medicines that contain Abacavir.